 Lerici is a great alternative to Cinque Terre and a good place to get lost for views hours or a day.
 Check out my post on day trips from Cinque Terre to find more information on this beautiful gem.

-While you’re here, you should also visit Tellaro just a few kilometers away.
-It was described to me by a local as being like a village in Cinque Terre, but without the crowds.
+While you’re here, you should also visit Tellaro, just a few kilometers away.
+It was described by a local as being like a village in Cinque Terre but without the crowds.

 Perched on a cliff overlooking the Italian Riviera, Tellaro is one of the prettiest places in Liguria, maybe even Italy and was even voted as one of the most beautiful hamlets.

 It can be easily combined with a trip to Lerici as it is small and you can discover the main attractions quite fast.
-While I surely liked Lerici more it is a place that deserves a place on the list of best hidden gems in Italy.
+While I surely liked Lerici more, it is a place that deserves a place on this list.

 This is perhaps the most beautiful lake in northern Italy.
-Located in the province of Belluno, in the Dolomites region, Lake Sorapis is one of the most distinctive lakes because of its color – it reminds me of the lakes in Canada.
+Located in the province of Belluno, in the Dolomites region, Lake Sorapis is one of the most distinctive lakes because of its color – it reminds me of Canada’s lakes.

 You also have Lake di Braies, which is close by and extremely popular.
 But Lake Sorapis is not as popular because you have to hike for a bit to reach it, which can be quite challenging.
 This mountain lake is about 2,000 meters above sea level, so you will have to follow one of the two hiking paths – easy or difficult – to get here.